lachrist/aran/README.md

 ## Advice

 In Aran, an advice is a collection of functions that will be called during the evaluation of weaved code.
-These functions are called traps; they are independently optional and they all receive as last argument a number which is the index of the ESTree node that triggered the them.
+These functions are called traps.
+They are independently optional and they all receive as last argument a number which is the index of the ESTree node that triggered the them.
 Serial numbers can be seen as program counters.

 **Traps Categorisation:**

-We tried to provide as few trap as possible to express the entire JavaScript semantic.
-This process still left us with 26 traps which we categorise based on their transparent implementation:
+There exists 26 traps which we categorise based on their transparent implementation:

-* Informers (7): do nothing
+* Informers (7): Do nothing.
-* Modifiers (15): return their first argument
+* Modifiers (15): Return their first argument.
-* Combiners (4): compute a new value
+* Combiners (4): Compute a new value:
   * `unary = (operator, argument, serial) => eval(operator+" argument");`
   * `binary = (operator, left, right, serial) => eval("left "+operator+" right");`
   * `apply = (closure, context, arguments, serial) => Reflect.apply(closure, context, arguments);`